-- The unit must have a safe system for heating the dwelling unit. - Air conditioning is not required but if provided must be in proper operating condition. - The dwelling unit must not contain unvented room heaters that burn gas, oil or kerosene. - Portable electric room heaters or kitchen stoves with built-in heating units are not acceptable as a primary source of heat for units located in climatic areas where permanent heat systems are required. - The AC and Heater must be working and maintained within the unit at all times.

-Between November 1 & March 31, interior temperature must reach 65 degrees or warmer.
-If not, a reinspection by the next business day is required to verify repair.

-Between April 1 & October 31, interior temperature must reach 80 degrees or cooler.
-If not, a re-inspection by the next business day is required to verify repair.
+- The unit must have a safe system for heating the dwelling unit. - Air conditioning is not required but if provided must be in proper operating condition. - The dwelling unit must not contain unvented room heaters that burn gas, oil or kerosene. - Portable electric room heaters or kitchen stoves with built-in heating units are not acceptable as a primary source of heat for units located in climatic areas where permanent heat systems are required. - The AC and Heater must be working and maintained within the unit at all times. - Between November 1 & March 31, interior temperature must reach 65 degrees or warmer.
+If not, a reinspection within 24 hours is required to verify repair. - Between April 1 & October 31, interior temperature must reach 80 degrees or cooler.
+If not, a re-inspection within 3 business days is required to verify repair.
 This applies if the unit came with an AC system.